-Chopard returns to the Mille Miglia in 2019 for the 31st time both as historic partner and official timekeeper.
-This year, the Maison’s Co-president Karl-Friedrich Scheufele, a true car aficionado, will compete at the wheel of a Mercedes-Benz 300SL “Gullwing”.
-For the first time, he will be accompanied by his daughter, Caroline-Marie, heir to the Scheufele family’s passion for racing.
-Chopard, famous for its connection with historic motoring, will also unveil its latest Mille Miglia Race Edition chronograph watch and two other new models, the Mille Miglia GTS Power Control and a luxury sport watch celebrating the centenary of coachbuilder Zagato.
+Chopard returns to the Mille Miglia in 2019 for the 31st time both as a historic partner and official timekeeper.
+This year, Chopard's Co-president Karl-Friedrich Scheufele, a true car aficionado, will be competing at the wheel of a Mercedes-Benz 300SL “Gullwing”.
+And for the first time, he will be accompanied by his daughter, Caroline-Marie, heir to the Scheufele family’s passion for racing.
+Chopard, famous for its relationship with historic motoring, will also unveil its latest Mille Miglia Race Edition chronograph and two other new models, the Mille Miglia GTS Power Control and a watch celebrating the hundredth anniversary of coachbuilder Zagato.

-Chopard has been a loyal partner to the celebrated Mille Miglia endurance car rally since 1988, a close collaboration stemming from the Scheufele family's long-standing passion for owning and driving historic automobiles in which they also compete.
+Chopard has been a loyal partner to the celebrated Mille Miglia endurance car rally since 1988, a close collaboration stemming from the Scheufele family's long-standing passion for owning, driving and competing in historic automobiles.

-Founded in 1927, the Mille Miglia is among the most famous historic motoring events in the world.
-When it was originally run, the 1,618km course (the equivalent to 1,005 Roman miles) was an all-out race that started and finished in Brescia, with Rome marking the turning point for home.
+Founded in 1927, the Mille Miglia is one of the most famous historic motoring events in the world.
+When it was originally run, the 1,618 km course (equivalent to 1,005 Roman miles) was an all-out race that started and finished in Brescia, with Rome marking the turning point for home.

 In 1955, the famous British racing driver Sir Stirling Moss won the race in a record time that still stands today, completing the course in ten hours, seven minutes and 48 seconds at the remarkable average speed of 97.96 miles per hour.

-After ceasing to exist in its original race format in 1957, the Mille Miglia was revived in 1977 as a time and reliability trial for cars built between 1927 and 1957 and still covers 1,000 miles following much of the original route through the heart of Italy from Brescia to Rome and back.
+After ceasing to exist in its original race format in 1957, the Mille Miglia was revived in 1977 as a time and reliability trial for cars built between 1927 and 1957.
+Today, it still covers 1,000 miles and follows much of the original route through the heart of Italy from Brescia to Rome and back.

 The event sees some of the finest, rarest, most important and most valuable cars of the era take to the roads in the manner for which they were intended, creating an intoxicating assault on the senses of sight, sound and smell and turning back the clock as they pass through the same towns and villages where crowds lined the way during the Mille Miglia's early decades.